 The MySmartPrice report mentioned above suggests that due to the 8-7-7 coil configuration required for the wireless charger the AirPower would need to be thicker than the prototype Apple showed off back in June 2017.

 Apple's AirPower wireless charger will (or at any rate was originally planned to) be built on the Qi wireless charging standard.

 Apple filed a patent for a wireless charging device, via AppleWorldToday (January 2018), that suggested that the device could also transmit wireless power signals to a wireless power receiving electronic device, which could pave the way for true wireless charging - as in charging over the air, rather than via conduction when placed on a mat.

-AirPower is expected to have the ability to intelligently manage the charging system by allowing all compatible devices to 'communicate' between each other.
-Of course that won't apply to the single-device version of the product that Apple is currently expected to launch alongside the multi-device one.
+AirPower was supposed to have the ability to intelligently manage the charging system by allowing all compatible devices to 'communicate' between each other.
+Of course that wouldn't apply to the single-device version of the product that Apple is currently expected to launch alongside the multi-device one.

 A Bloomberg report (from June 2018) claimed that AirPower would include a custom Apple chip running iOS that would conduct on-device power management and pairing with devices.
 We've since heard that it will have an A11 chip to manage heat.

 "The system has a great interface.
 They intelligently work together and communicate with each other to manage the charging through one more efficient charging system.
 This is not possible with current standards but our team knows how to do this," Tim Cook said on stage at the event.

 That means that if you're charging both your AirPods and iPhone 11 on the AirPower, the devices will communicate with each other and 'decide' how much power each device requires.